ccdale/dvbctrl/README.md

 ## ad-hoc commands

-1. tuneToChannel() - Tunes the dvbstreamer to a channel will wait up to 5 seconds for dvbstreamer to stabilise Returns True if tuned or False otherwise
+* `tuneToChannel()` Tunes the dvbstreamer to a channel will wait up to 5 seconds for dvbstreamer to stabilise.
+Returns True if tuned or False otherwise
-1. isTuned()       - returns True if tuned, False otherwise
+* `isTuned()` returns True if tuned, False otherwise
-1. waitTuned()     - waits for up to 5 seconds for the streamer to tune returns True if tuned successfully, False otherwise
+* `waitTuned()` waits for up to 5 seconds for the streamer to tune returns True if tuned successfully, False otherwise

 ## dvbctrl commands